byrn1855/T_Cell_SILAC/SILAC-analysis-T_Cell_Surfaceomics/README.md

 7. Input desired name for output .csv file (e.g. "Script_Output_CD4.csv").
 8. Set desired volcano plot labeling properties.
 Default is no proteins labeled: custom = "none", customlab = "custom".
 If you would like to label a specific protein, change inputs to include protein names of interest: custom = c("IL18R1", "CD70"), customlab = "custom".
 If you would like all protein labeled: custom = "", customlab = "normal".
 9. Set log2(fold-change) cutoff.
 For 1.5 fold up- or downregulation, use r.cutoff = 0.58.
 Can increase or decrease stringency.
-11. Execute each line sequentially.
-Plots will be generated within seconds as described below.
+11. Execute each line sequentially and wait for line to process before moving to the next.
+Plots (described below) will be generated within seconds.
 12. Export plots and the output .csv file will be deposited in the working directory (e.g. "Master") for further analysis.